GitauHarrison/notes/web_development/personal_blog/working_with_database.md

 ### Relationships in Database

-Visitors to our blog when do one thing: post comments.
-The way we have set up our database allows one visitor to post multiple comments using the same credentials.
-Here is the thing: in database scenario, each comment belongs to a specific user.
+Visitors to our blog will do one thing: post comments.
+The way we have set up our database allows for one visitor to post multiple comments using the same credentials.
+I mean, a user called 'Harry' can use the username 'Harry' and his email 'harry@email.com' to post several comments without running the risk of our application rejecting his subsequent comments.

+Here is the thing: in our database scenario, each comment belongs to a specific user.
 In other words a visitor of our blog who decides to leave a comment owns his or her comment.
 The most efficient way we can record this scenario is by visualizing two records.

 ![Database Relationship](/images/db_relationship.png)

 Our _Comment Table_ has `id`, `comment`, `timestamp` and `user_id` fields.
 The `user_id` field links the _Comment Table_ with the _User Table_.
 It is referred to as a `foreign key`.
 This key is of type _integer_.

-The kind of relationship we are seeing here is _one-to-many relationship_.
+The kind of relationship we are seeing here is a _one-to-many relationship_.
 One user can write many comments.
 We need to show this relationship in our `models.py` file:

 ```python
 from app import db